borismus/ray-input/README.md

 - Specify the shape of the reticle.
 - Support for multiple controllers (especially 6DOF).
 - Support for left handed Daydream arm models.
+- Support a mode where only the closest object gets ray events.
+This has some implications.
+For example, when ray moves from background to foreground object, the background gets a `rayout`, while the foreground gets a `rayover`.